cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/statiqdev/Statiq.Framework - found Wyam (the older version of this) accidentally thru an older Scott Hanselman post https://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx and thought it might be worth review - I haven't looked at too much static site generation code so this could be useful.

 ## Notes

+8/30/2020

+The first implementation of the Folders ComboBox looked at the file system for existing folder but should have looked in the db...
+Changed over to querying the db and integrated DataNotifications so if you save a new folder in an open editor it becomes a choice in other open editors.

+Start work on the Point Details.

 8/29/2020